Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Introduction

+Thus, the present work is a natural extension of the discussion in \citet{cabezon2017} (hereafter Paper I), where the code SPHYNX was introduced and verified.
+Here, we focus on modifying the proposal in Paper I, so that the new SPH scheme (Appendix \ref{sec:Appendix}) incorporates an implicit treatment of the VEs, which is now fully compatible with the Lagrangian derivation of SPH equations, with a consistent treatment of grad-h terms.
+A second improvement is the use of a novel self-adaptive scheme to surgically reduce the tensile instability in regions with large density gradients.
+Unfortunately, suppressing that instability requires us to abandon the Lagrangian formulation \citep{rea10, Wadsley17, wissing20}.
+In our proposal, the departure from such a formulation is minimal and is limited to regions hosting significant density contrasts.
+Additionally, we show that our formulation leads to a better behavior in terms of entropy in shocks than other schemes that suppress the tensile instability.

 In Section~\ref{sec:isph}, we review the main features of the ISPH scheme.
 We discuss the choice of the generalized volume elements used to compute the summations in Section~\ref{sec:volume-elements}.
 The link between the performance of the ISPH calculation of gradients and the adequate choice of the VEs is highlighted in Section~\ref{sec:static}.
-Section~\ref{sec:isph_equations} presents the resulting ISPH equations, while in Section~\ref{sec:dynamic}, we apply our code to several standard tests calculated in three dimensions, and analyze the results under the light of the VE choice.
-A summary of our findings and prospects for future work are given in the conclusions section.
+Section~\ref{sec:isph_equations0} presents the resulting ISPH equations, while in Section~\ref{sec:dynamic}, we apply our code to several standard tests calculated in three dimensions and we analyze the results in the context of the VEs choice.
+A summary of our findings and prospects for future works is given in the conclusions section.